brucelowekamp/envoyproxyhacking/envoy-dynamic/README.md

 requests but still receive requests to state it still owns or knows where to redirect to.

-Implementation should fall back to consistent-hashed routing but at present only does round-robin.

 If envoy somehow parses the lds config before the cds config, it will simply hang.
 Moving to an ADS wire protocol would likely fix that.
 Right now the runner starts podscanner and then waits 10s, assuming